 heat-cool) is selected, the Thermostat will keep the home comfortable, within a preferred temperature range.

 - When Eco Temperatures (eco) is selected, the Thermostat will apply energy-saving algorithms to keep the house comfortable and reduce energy usage.
-Thermostats in this mode display ECO, instead of AWAY or AUTO-AWAY.
+Thermostats in this mode display ECO.

 Structures have two states related to presence: Home or Away.
 When no motion is sensed in the house, the structure will change from Home to Away, and the Thermostats in the home will enable Eco Temperatures automatically.